-Most buyers of new build or newly converted property in Chapeltown come to us having been asked by the seller to exchange contracts and commit to the purchase even before the premises is finished.
-This is because developers in Chapeltown tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Chapeltown approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is completed.
+This is because house builders in Chapeltown usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Chapeltown or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Chapeltown or who has acted in the same development.

 I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
 Chapeltown is where the house is located.
 Is there any guidance you can give?